 If you are unable to attend either of these dates then you are welcome to book an appointment with our HCAs, Shelley or Lisa, after the 13th October.

 Children 6 months to 17 years old will be offered a flu vaccine.
-We will be writing to the parents or guardians of children eligible to have the vaccine in practice to let you know when we will be holding a flu clinic for children.
-The date hasn’t been set yet as we are waiting for confirmation of delivery date.
-Children who are aged 2 & 3 will also receive a letter from Child Health promoting the flu vaccination at our surgery.
+This is now in stock.
+We will be writing to the parents or guardians of children eligible to have the vaccine in practice because they are AT RISK.
+The date for the child flu clinic is 10th November 2018 8am to 11am.
+Children who are aged 2 & 3 will receive a letter from Child Health promoting the flu vaccination at our surgery.
+These 2 and 3 year olds are also welcome to to attent the child flu clinic.

 The flu vaccine will be offered in practice to all children ‘at risk’ and also to children aged 2 and 3 on 31st August 2018.